elijah-potter/harper/README.md

 Harper is even small enough to load via [WebAssembly.](https://writewithharper.com)

+## Language Support

+Harper currently only supports American English, but the core is extensible to support other languages, so we welcome contributions that allow for other language support.

 ## Installation

-If you want to use Harper on your machine, you have two choices.
+If you want to use Harper on your machine, you have three choices.

 ### `harper-ls`